dantdj/terraform-manager/README.md

 Grab the newest release from the [releases page](https://github.com/dantdj/terraform-manager/releases) - make sure to download the relevant archive for your architecture and OS.

 Optionally, rename the binary as desired.
+If you do so, replace any instance of `terraform-manager` below with what you renamed the binary to be.

 ## Usage

 Run `terraform-manager download <terraform-version>` to get started - this will download the specified version of Terraform, and add it to the application config file.

-Downloaded versions of Terraform are put in a sub-directory `terraform` under the directory containing `terraform-manager` itself, and the config file is created on the same level as `terraform-manager`.
+Files relevant to tfm are stored in the UserCacheDir: https://pkg.go.dev/os#UserCacheDir

 # Development